-Grants Program Details Eligibility Terms Iraq and Afghanistan Service Grant For students who are not Pell-eligible due only to having less financial need than is required to receive Pell funds; whose parent or guardian died as a result of military service in Iraq or Afghanistan after the events of 9/11; and who, at the time of the parent's or guardian's death, were less than 24 years old or were enrolled at least part-time at an institution of higher education.
-A student can receive an Iraq and Afghanistan Service Grant for no more than 12 semes- ters or the equivalent (roughly six years).
+Grants Program Details Eligibility Terms Teacher Education Assistance for College and Higher Education (TEACH) Grant Provides grant aid to college students who plan to become teachers and who are committed to teaching in a Title I school in specified subject areas.
+To be eligible for the TEACH grant, you must be enrolled in UCSB's Teacher Education Program (TEP), working towards the Master of Education (M.Ed) in Teaching.
+Provides up to \$4,000 a year Iraq and Afghanistan Service Grant For students who are not Pell-eligible due only to having less financial need than is required to receive Pell funds; whose parent or guardian died as a result of military service in Iraq or Afghanistan after the events of 9/11; and who, at the time of the parent's or guardian's death, were less than 24 years old or were enrolled at least part-time at an institution of higher education.
+A student can receive an Iraq and Afghanistan Service Grant for no more than 12 semesters or the equivalent (roughly six years).
 The grant award can be up to the maximum Federal Pell Grant amount, but cannot exceed your cost of attending school.
-University of California Grant This grant is made available by the University of California.
-It is awarded to undergraduate students who are considered on-time FAFSA/Dream Act applicants and who are determined to have sufficient financial need.
+UCSB Scholarship This funding is made available by the University of California.
+It is awarded to California Resident undergraduate students who are considered on-time FAFSA/Dream Act applicants and who are determined to have sufficient financial need.
 All awards are subject to the availability of funding.
-Extramural Funding Funding available to graduate students including academic fellowships, disserta- tion research grants, conference support, postdoctoral fellowships, and more.
+Extramural Funding Funding available to graduate students including academic fellowships, dissertation research grants, conference support, postdoctoral fellowships, and more.
 Contact your academic department for more information.
 For information about extramural funding for graduate students, visit the Graduate Division Financial Support website.
+Undocumented Students Although undocumented students may qualify for a tuition exemption under AB 540 legislation, UCSB cannot provide any federal funds to undocumented students.
+Undocumented students may pursue funds from outside agencies that determine eligibility for their funds without regard to citizenship status.
+University and state funds may also be available.
+To be eligible to file the California Dream Application, students must: Not be eligible to file the FAFSA Be eligible for AB 540, as determined by the Office of the Registrar Be in a degree-seeking program The California Dream Application became available following the passage of two California Assembly bills, AB 130 and AB 131.
+Together, these bills became known as the California Dream Act.
+The California Dream Act makes certain undocumented students eligible for State and University Financial Aid.
 Work-Study Program Details Eligibility Terms Work Study A need-based form of Financial Aid that you earn through on- or off-campus employment and receive in the form of a paycheck.
 To qualify for a Work-Study award, a student must file a FAFSA or DREAM Act Application prior to March 2nd and have sufficient financial need.
-Students who submitted a DREAM ACT application and are eligible for this award only if they obtained a social security number through Deferred Action Status and received an Employ- ment Authorization Card.
+Students who submitted a DREAM ACT application are eligible for this award only if they obtained a social security number through Deferred Action Status and received an Employ-